ucb-152/lab6/README.md

 The Directed and Open-Ended portion are both due **Friday, May 2 at 11:59PM**.
 You may continue to optimize your Open-Ended kernels for the competition until **Friday, May 9 at 11:59PM**, after which the competition will be closed and the prizes awarded.

 Finally, after completing the lab, you will need to fill out a feedback form.
-This helps us improve this lab and previous labs for future versions of the course.
-Any feedback, positive or negative, is greatly appreciated!
+Failure to fill out the form will result in a penalty to your lab grade.
+The form helps us improve this lab for future versions of the course, so any feedback, positive or negative, is greatly appreciated!

+Graded Items:
+- Code for Directed Portion: `nki_ffnn/kernels.py`
+- Code for Open-Ended Portion: `nki_conv2d/conv2d.py`
+- Submission to feedback form

 ## Background:
 ### ML Accelerator Hardware